SQL: Relational Database Design for Enterprise

 Ideal for business applications, advanced reporting, and data-mining.

-Ideal for fast caching, user settings, and mirroring client browser storage.
+Ideal for fast caching, user settings, wide shallow datasets.

 Normalization ensures data integrity.
 We ensure your database will be designed properly following best practices and at minimum meet the 3rd normal form.
 A good database architect understands the rules of normalization and knows the proper time to apply standards.